keithnelson062/cse314hw0/README.md

 # Environment Setup
 ***
-Follow these steps to get a working Python environment going that should prepare you for the programming assignments in this course.
+Follow these steps to get a working Python environment up and running that should prepare you for the programming assignments in this course.
 These are suggestions to get you started -- you may use your own environment setups if you are more familiar with them (i.e. Anaconda distribution, pure-Windows setups, etc.).
 If you are confident using your own environment, you may skip to [Clone This Repository](#clone-this-repository) to test out our workflow.

 If following this tutorial causes errors at any step of the process, please [open an issue](https://github.com/wustl-data/environment-setup/issues/new) -- it is likely other students are experiencing the same problem as well.
 Obviously, you may skip any steps for which you already have the software installed.

 ## Windows Users Only - WSL installation
-I prefer using the Windows Subsystem for Linux (WSL), which allows us to use a fully-operational Ubuntu operating system within Windows.
-In addition to the added stability of using Ubuntu over Windows, we get to use a Unix-style command-line interface (`bash` by default) which matches those commonly found in various software tutorials and installations.
+Windows users are encouraged to use Windows Subsystem for Linux (WSL), which allows us to use a fully-operational (but GUI-less) Ubuntu operating system within Windows.
+In addition to the added stability of using Ubuntu over Windows, we get to use a Unix-style command-line interface (`bash` by default) which matches the interface commonly found in various software tutorials and installation instructions.

 From PowerShell:
 ```shell